-Black hairy tongue is a temporary, harmless oral condition that gives the tongue a dark, furry appearance.
-The distinct look usually results from a buildup of dead skin cells on the many tiny projections (papillae) on the surface of the tongue that contain taste buds.
-These papillae, which are longer than normal, can easily trap and be stained by bacteria, yeast, tobacco, food or other substances.
+Black hairy tongue is a condition of the tongue that gives it a dark, furry look.
+The look usually results from a buildup of dead skin cells on the many tiny, rounded bumps on the surface of the tongue.
+These bumps, called papillae, contain taste buds.
+When these bumps become longer than usual, they can easily trap and be stained by tobacco, food, drinks, bacteria or yeast, or other substances.

-- Black discoloration of the tongue, although the color may be brown, tan, green, yellow or white
+- Black color of the tongue, but the color may be brown, green, yellow or white.

-- A hairy or furry appearance of the tongue
+- A hairy or furry look to the tongue.

-- Altered taste or metallic taste in your mouth
+- Changed taste or a metallic taste in your mouth.

-- Gagging or tickling sensation, if the overgrowth of the papillae is excessive
+- Gagging or tickling feeling in your mouth, if the papillae are very large.

 When to see a doctor